Ahmed-coder143/Python/README.md

 **import-math.py**
 This Python script calculates the greatest common divisor (GCD) of factorials.
 The factorial function from the math module is used to compute factorials, and the find_gcd function determines the GCD of A! and B! based on the comparison of A and B. The program takes two numbers A and B as input and outputs the GCD of A! and B!, providing a simple and effective solution for the given task.

+**Descending-Order.py**
+This Python program allows the user to input a number and then rearranges its digits in descending order.
+The program uses the sorted() function to sort the individual digits in reverse order, joins them back into a string, and converts the result back to an integer.
+The ordered number is then displayed as the output.
+This simple script demonstrates a basic application of string manipulation and sorting in Python.